brunomariz/libtutorial/README.md

 gcc -c examples/main.c
 ```

 The `-c` flag tells gcc to compile and assemble, but not link.
 This command will generate a `main.o` file.
-To take a look at it's contents, use
+To take a look at it's symbols, use

 ```
 nm main.o